mjakeman/extension-manager/po/README.md

 After you finished translation, you might want to test it.
 The easiest way to do so, is to use [GNOME Builder](https://apps.gnome.org/Builder/).

-If you choose to clone repository using GNOME Builder in [How to add new translation](#how-to-add-new-translation) and didn't closed GNOME Builder window, skip to step 4.
+If you chose to clone the repository using GNOME Builder in [How to add new translation](#how-to-add-new-translation) and have not closed the GNOME Builder window, skip to step 4.

 1. If you didn't already installed [GNOME Builder](https://apps.gnome.org/Builder/), install it now.
 2. Open GNOME Builder.